Table of contents

 Mental Relapse:

-When someone has entered a mental relapse, which may be considered a war within their own minds, they are extremely vulnerable to also experiencing a physical relapse.
-Mental relapse symptoms include psychological and physical urges to use substances and thinking about the people, places, and things connected to past use.
+When someone has entered a mental relapse, which may be considered a war within their own minds.
+Symptoms include psychological and physical urges to use substances.

 Physical Relapse: